langchain-ai/lcel-teacher/README.md

 ## Environment

-We use Poetry for depeendency management.
+We use Poetry for dependency management.

 `Context stuffing` requires no vectorstore access because we will directly read the docs and stuff them into the LLM context windopw.